 Fr.
 Andreas Andreopoulos studied in Greece, Canada and the UK, obtaining his PhD. in Theology and Art at Durham University.
 Since then, he has worked all over the UK, America and Canada, in addition to delivering conference papers and lectures across the world.
 Dr Andreopoulos has been at the University of Winchester since 2010 and is Programme Leader for the MTh Orthodox Studies.

 Dr Christina Nellist has a PhD in Eastern Orthodox Theology and specializes in animal suffering and human soteriology.
-She is a Fellow of the Oxford Centre for Animal Ethics; a Board member of the Animal Interfaith Alliance UK and Editor of Pan Orthodox Concern for Animals website.
-She wrote the first Orthodox theological work on animal suffering – Eastern Orthodoxy and Animal Suffering Eastern Orthodox Christianity and Animal Suffering: Ancient Voices in Modern Theology; organised the first session relating to the animal kingdom at the first international conference of the International Orthodox Theological Association and was invited to speak on behalf of the animal kingdom at the Halki 111 Summit, where she argued the case for including creation care into Orthodox seminaries and academic institutions.
-She was a consultant on the Face of God film – an Orthodox film on the climate crisis and is editing a new collection entitled Climate Crisis and Creation Care: Eco-Economic Sustainability, Ecological Integrity and Justice.
-She is a retired teacher and coordinator for Science who worked with the governments of Chile and the Seychelles on animal protection and public health education.
-She was the British government’s Warden for the islands of the Seychelles where she helped establish the Orthodox Christian Community and the SPCA; wrote the first special education programme for children with learning difficulties and sponsored training on the link between animal abuse and interpersonal violence.
-She is a former RSPCA Auxiliary Secretary and Rehoming Officer.
-She has been given the honour and blessing of Archbishop Gregorios and Met.
-Kallistos of Diokleia to establish this charity and website.
+She is a Fellow of the Oxford Centre for Animal Ethics; a Board member of the Animal Interfaith Alliance UK and President and Editor of Pan Orthodox Concern for Animals Charity and website.
+She wrote the first Orthodox theological work on animal suffering – Eastern Orthodoxy and Animal Suffering Eastern Orthodox Christianity and Animal Suffering: Ancient Voices in Modern Theology; organized the first session relating to the animal kingdom at the first international conference of the International Orthodox Theological Association and was invited to speak on behalf of the animal kingdom at the Halki 111 Summit, where she argued the case for including creation care into Orthodox seminaries and academic education programmes.
+She was a consultant on the recent Face of God film – an Orthodox film on the climate crisis and has edited two volumes entitled Climate Crisis and Creation Care: Historical Perspectives, Ecological Integrity and Justice; Climate Crisis and Sustainable Creaturely Care: Integrated Theology, Governance and Justice, both published just before COP 26, 2021.
+She is a former teacher and coordinator for Science for L.B. of Havering and the London Examination Board and has worked with the governments of Chile, and the Seychelles on animal protection and public health education.
+She was the British government’s Warden for the islands of the Seychelles where she established the Orthodox Christian Community and the SPCA; wrote the first special education programme for children with learning difficulties and trained/sponsored government/NGO officials on the link between animal abuse and interpersonal violence.